DenverDev7474/StarWarsStoryAi/README.md

 # Starwars Story Generator AI
 Using [Star Wars API](https://swapi.dev/documentation), and OpenAi's [GPT-3](https://openai.com/blog/openai-api/) to generate a a Starwar story based on the user's input.

-## Features
+## MVP Features
 1. Character Selection: Allow users to browse and select their favorite Star Wars characters from a comprehensive list.
-Provide information about each character, such as their name, image, affiliation, and a brief description.
+Provide information about each character, such as their name, affiliation, and a brief description.
   - Choosing: Heroes, Sidekicks, and Villains/Enemies.
 2. Setting Selection: Provide a variety of Star Wars settings, such as Tatooine, Hoth, or Coruscant.
 Users can choose their preferred location as the backdrop for their story.
+3. Story Generation: Utilize the selected character, setting, and other elements as prompts for the ChatGPT model to generate a unique and personalized Star Wars story.
+The model can dynamically respond to user inputs and provide a coherent narrative.

+## After MVP Features
-3. Plot Options: Offer different plot options or story templates to provide users with a starting point.
+1. Plot Options: Offer different plot options or story templates to provide users with a starting point.
   - Choosing adventure: "rescue mission', "bounty hunting adventure," or "rebellion against the Empire."
-4. Story Generation: Utilize the selected character, setting, and other elements as prompts for the ChatGPT model to generate a unique and personalized Star Wars story.
-The model can dynamically respond to user inputs and provide a coherent narrative.
-5. Story Sharing: Allow users to share their generated story on social media platforms, such as Facebook, Twitter, or Instagram.
+2. Story Sharing: Allow users to share their generated story on social media platforms, such as Facebook, Twitter, or Instagram.
+3. Additional CSS.
+4. Clear Button to re-initiate story generator.
+5. Adding Image Api, or movie database to add images to file.
+6. Error handling for lists.

 ## User Stories
 1. As a user, I want to be able to select my favorite Star Wars characters from a comprehensive list.
+  - As a user, I want to selecte specific characters as either Villian, Hero, or Sidekick.
+  - As a user, I should not be able to select Characters that have already been selected.
 2. As a user, I want to be able to select my preferred Star Wars setting.
-3. As a user, I want to be able to select a plot option or story template.
+  - As a user, I should not be able to select another location if one is already selected.
-4. As a user, I want to be able to generate a unique and personalized Star Wars story based on my selected characters, setting, and plot.
+3. As a user, I want to be able to generate a unique and personalized Star Wars story based on my selected characters, setting, vehicles.
-5. As a user, I want to be able to share my generated story on social media platforms.

-## MVP
-- Create a React app that allows users to select their favorite Star Wars characters from a comprehensive list.
-- Create a React app that allows users to select their preferred Star Wars setting.
-- Create a React app that allows users to select a plot option or story template.
-- Create a React app that allows users to generate a unique and personalized Star Wars story based on their selected characters, setting, and plot.
-- Create a React app that allows users to share their generated story on social media platforms.

 ## TECH STACK
 - Star Wars API
 - React
 - React Router
-- Redux tool
+- Redux toolkit
 - Typescript
-- React Testing Library
+- OpenAI's GPT-3
 - React Bootstrap
+- Axios

+Additional Tech stacks that could be included
 - React Icons
+- React Testing Library or Jest
 - React Share
-- OpenAI's GPT-3
-- Jest**
-- Axios**
-- Material UI / Tailwind Css**
+- Material UI or Tailwind Css
 ## Project Delivery
 - [x] Complete MVP
 - [ ] Complete Post-MVP